TITLE Assistant Director, Photographic Services - Photography

 Experience: At least two years of professional photography experience in assignment shooting and studio experience is required and must include experience in conventional film and print processing, electronic imaging, and post production.
 Experience in multi-image and multi-media work is preferred.
 Management and supervisory experience is preferred.

-Skills: The skill level demonstrated must be that of an experienced photographer, which will be determined by a review of a slide portfolio demonstrating abilities in composition, creativity, proper digital darkroom techniques, color and black and white photography.
-The portfolio should include a wide range of images, such as sports photography, portraits, environmentals, group shots, and architecture and consist of not more than 20 images.
+Skills: The skill level demonstrated must be that of an experienced photographer with demonstrated abilities in composition, creativity, proper digital darkroom techniques, color, and black and white photography.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Management skills such as staff supervision, scheduling, inventory control, and property control are preferred.

 Other: The scope of job frequently requires attendance at evening and/or weekend activities, plus occasional travel to workshops, tournaments and seminars.